North Carolina Courage: 2022

 On December 1, 2021, the Courage named former interim head coach Sean Nahas as head coach for the 2022 season.

+The Courage won the East Division of the 2022 NWSL Challenge Cup group stage, then defeated Kansas City Current in the knockout stage and Washington Spirit in the championship to win the tournament for the first time.

+The Courage spent the first half of the 2022 season in last place, winning only two of its first 12 matches, losing six, and drawing four.
+Despite rallying to seven wins, two losses, and one draw in its final 10 matches of the season, the Courage finished the season in 7th place, behind Chicago Red Stars by one point, and missed the playoffs for the first time in its history.

+2023

+In 2023, the Courage were on top of the league standings in July but finished the season in 3rd place, falling in the first round of the playoffs to eventual champions Gotham.
+Forward Kerolin scored 10 goals and was named the NWSL MVP.
+The Courage won the NWSL Challenge Cup for the second year in a row.

+2024

+The Courage finished fifth in the standings, losing in the first round of the playoffs to the Kansas City Current.
+They finished atop their group in the NWSL x Liga MX Feminil Summer Cup, falling to Kansas City in the semifinals.
+Ashley Sanchez, who was acquired via trade during the 2024 NWSL Draft, led the team with 5 goals and 4 assists, while Kaleigh Kurtz was named to the NWSL Best XI.

 Team name, crest, and colors

 The team's name is a nod to the original Carolina Courage – who won the 2002 Women's United Soccer Association (WUSA) Founders Cup – as is the stylized lioness image, which matches the head of the lioness on the WUSA team's badge with very minor alterations.
 The badge features elements from the flag of North Carolina with both the star and the color scheme, the latter keeping in line with the NCFC brand.
 The lower right point of the star represents the Research Triangle, a geographical region that includes Chapel Hill, Durham, and Raleigh.
 The Courage's primary colors include "Atlantic blue", "cardinal red," and "Southern gold."